blocknative/web3-onboard/test/tests/README.md

 To run tests:
 1. Create .env file in test/ with the following variables:
-    a.
     TEST_WALLET_PHRASE
-    b.
     TEST_WALLET_ADDRESS
-    c.
     SERIAL_MODE=true
+    HEADLESS_MODE=true
 2. yarn test

 There are 4 existing tests for metamask: connect metamask, sign a message, sign a typed message, send a transaction, switche chains, and disconnect.

-Please note: your test metamask wallet must have a balance of GoerliETH and the polygon chain already set up for all tests to pass.
+Please note: your test metamask wallet must have a balance of GoerliETH for all tests to pass.

 To view report after running tests: npx playwright show-report